 He spoke of the growing culture of customers purchasing multiple items and sizes to increase the chance of a successful online purchase or simply to use their homes as fitting rooms.
 They do so because they know they’ll be able to return items they don’t want and receive a refund.

-These are areas where retailers can be more efficient or increase the information they provide to customers to try and allow them to understand the consequences of their purchasing behaviour.
+These are areas where retailers can be more efficient or increase the information they provide to customers to try and allow them to understand the consequences of their purchasing behavior.

-Richardson said that highlighting different delivery options at the checkout and contextualising the carbon footprint of certain buying activity can help shoppers make much more educated and informed decisions.
+Richardson said that highlighting different delivery options at the checkout and contextualizing the carbon footprint of certain buying activity can help shoppers make much more educated and informed decisions.

 “These are the things we as an industry need to work on – from Manhattan Exchange it sounds like the sector is on the journey, and it’s good to be part of that.”